Terms and Conditions: Master Service Agreement

 V. DISPUTES

 5.1.
 Agreement to Mediate.
 The Parties agree that prior to the commencement of any suit related to this contract or the services provided in accordance with this contract, the Parties will engage in good faith mediation.
-The Parties further agree that each party will provide all documents reasonably necessary to effectively mediating any disputes, including but not limited to: invoices reflecting costs or damages, reports, estimates for repair or replacement, and other documents reasonably necessary to effectively mediate.
+The Parties further agree that each party will provide all documents reasonably necessary to effectively mediate any disputes, including but not limited to: invoices reflecting costs or damages, reports, estimates for repair or replacement, and other documents reasonably necessary to effectively mediate.
 The cost for the meditator shall be equally borne by each Party.
-The Parties acknowledge that the purpose to mediating is to quickly and cost-effectively resolve disputes in an amicable manner.
+The Parties acknowledge that the purpose of mediating is to quickly and cost-effectively resolve disputes in an amicable manner.

 5.2.
 Liquidated Damages.
 The parties agree that in the event of a breach of contract by either party, damages would be difficult to calculate.
 Accordingly, the parties agree that, unless caused by a circumstance described under section 1.9, or factual or legal impossibility, the parties will be entitled to damages under the following provisions.

 5.2.1.
-CoreRecon, LLC: In the event that Customer breaches a contract or scope of work agreement, seeks early termination, refuses to pay, CoreRecon shall be entitled to 100% of the remaining contract value, determined by the actual amount that Customer would pay through the end of the contract.
-For example, if Customer would pay $1000 per month for twelve (12) months, and six (6) months remain to be paid under the contract, Customer would be responsible to pay CoreRecon 100% of the remaining months.
-If CoreRecon has performed all or substantially all tasks as set out in a scope of work agreement or provided all goods where applicable, Customer shall be responsible for 100% of the contract value plus any court costs or attorneys fees incurred in the collection thereof.
-For undertakings that involve buying hardware for Customer, Customer shall be responsible for 100% of the cost of goods purchased or ordered on there behalf at the time of ordering or purchasing.
+CoreRecon, LLC: In the event that Customer breaches a contract or scope of work agreement, seeks early termination, or refuses to pay, CoreRecon shall be entitled to 100% of the remaining contract value, determined by the actual amount that Customer would pay through the end of the contract.
+For example, if Customer would pay $1000 per month for twelve (12) months, and six (6) months remain to be paid under the contract, Customer would be responsible for paying CoreRecon 100% of the remaining months.
+If CoreRecon has performed all or substantially all tasks as set out in a scope of work agreement or provided all goods where applicable, Customer shall be responsible for 100% of the contract value plus any court costs or attorney’s fees incurred in the collection thereof.
+For undertakings that involve buying hardware for Customer, Customer shall be responsible for 100% of the cost of goods purchased or ordered on their behalf at the time of ordering or purchasing.

 5.2.4.
 Notice.
 Prior to seeking damages, each party must provide reasonable notice to the other party of its intentions within thirty (30) days prior to seeking damages.
 After receiving such notice, if possible, the breaching party is permitted a reasonable time to restore itself to compliance under this contract.
 However, such time to restore shall not exceed thirty (30) days.

 5.2.5.
 Deadline to pay.
-The parties agree that the amounts owed under this provision shall be due within forty-five (45) days after receiving notice of intent to collect from the other party, if such breaching party has not restored itself to compliance under the contract.
+The parties agree that the amounts owed under this provision shall be due within forty-five (45) days after receiving notice of intent to collect from the other party if such breaching party has not restored itself to compliance under the contract.
 Under no circumstances does this provision extend deadlines to perform under this contract.

 5.4.
 Indemnity.
-Customer hereby agrees to indemnify and hold harmless CoreRecon, it’s agents, employees, and owners from any harm caused by CoreRecon, it’s agents, employees, and owners, including but not limited to any negligent act or omission by CoreRecon, it’s agents, employees, and owners.
+Customer hereby agrees to indemnify and hold harmless CoreRecon, its agents, employees, and owners from any harm caused by CoreRecon, its agents, employees, and owners, including but not limited to any negligent act or omission by CoreRecon, its agents, employees, and owners.

 5.5.
 Harassment.
 The Parties shall be responsible for the training and prevention of harassment, including sexual harassment, by its employees.
 The Parties shall take reasonable steps to prevent harassment by any employee.
 If an employee of either party believes he or she is being harassed by an employee of the other party, the complaining party shall notify the other party within 48 hours of such complaint being received.
 Upon receipt of such complaint, the receiving party shall promptly investigate and take responsible steps to eliminate future harassment, which may include termination of the harassing employee.
 Failure to take reasonable steps may result in the Party or its employee being responsible for damages related to the harassment.